fluttered-book/fluttered-book.github.io/content/docs/learning-dart/parts.md

 }
 ```

-If you haven't built a computer before, then here are some pointers to get you
+Here are some pointers to get you started, if you haven't built a computer
-started.
+before.

 Motherboard is what all other components are connected to.
 It got: